michaelb/sniprun/README.md

 ![](https://img.shields.io/badge/sniprun-v0.4.1-green.svg)

-Sniprun is a code runner plugin.
+Sniprun is a code runner plugin for neovim.
 It aims to provide stupidly fast partial code testing for interpreted **and compiled** [languages](#support-levels-and-languages) .
-Sniprun blurs the line between standart save/run workflow, jupyter-like notebook, unit testing and REPL/interpreters.
+Sniprun blurs the line between standard save/run workflow, jupyter-like notebook, unit testing and REPL/interpreters.

 - [Demos](README.md#demos)
 - [What does it do ?](README.md#what-does-it-do-)